San Francisco Breast Reduction

 What is the cost of a reduction mammoplasty?

 The cost of breast reduction surgery varies with the surgical time needed, which is dependent on the techniques used and the complexity of the case.
 In general, approximately $9000-12,000 will cover Dr. Delgado’s fees, the board-certified anesthesiologist’s fee, the surgery center and all postoperative care.
-If your surgery is covered by insurance, there may still be a deductible or co-pay.

 To whom should I talk about breast reduction?